 Well, the answer to that question is not too complicated.
 When you get the right pressing, the sound is excellent.

-Now that record playing technology has been through Revolution after revolution, from The Disc Doctor to the Triplanar arm, vibration control, modern phono cables, amazingly good moving coil cartridges and phono stages and on and on, these plain old domestic pressings have finally allowed us to hear the magic in their grooves.
+Now that record playing technology has been through revolution after revolution, from The Disc Doctor [since replaced by The Walker Enzyme System] to the Triplanar arm, vibration control, modern phono cables, amazingly good moving coil cartridges and phono stages and on and on, these plain old domestic pressings have finally allowed us to hear the magic in their grooves.